 But you don't need to eat rotten eggs to get sulfur.

-Sulfur is found in methionine, an essential amino acid found in meat, eggs, and cheese, and it’s also found in cysteine, an amino acid found in pork, poultry, eggs, and milk.
-But when I'm recovering from a hard workout or race, my body simply doesn't seem to function as well when being forced to digest complex, protein-rich foods, so I'll often instead opt for oodles and oodles of sulfur-rich vegetables (which don't just contain the sulfur that animal meats do, but also more potent groups called “organosulfur compounds“), along with 10-20 tablets of methionine-rich “essential amino acids“.
+Sulfur is found in methionine, an essential amino acid found in meat, eggs, and cheese.
+It's also found in cysteine, an amino acid found in pork, poultry, eggs, and milk.
+But when I'm recovering from a hard workout or race, my body simply doesn't seem to function as well when being forced to digest complex, protein-rich foods, so I'll often instead opt for oodles and oodles of sulfur-rich vegetables (which don't just contain the sulfur that animal meats do, but also more potent groups called “organosulfur compounds“).

 What qualifies as a sulfur-rich vegetable?